tmcd82070/SDraw/README.md

 The author has found it best to install dependencies before attempting to install SDraw.
 To install dependencies, execute the following:
 * `install.packages( c("spsurvey", "rgdal", "rgeos", "sp", "shiny", "deldir"), repos="http://cran.r-project.org")`

-`rgdal` and `rgeos` require java routines, so java must be installed.
+`rgdal` and `rgeos` require java routines, so java must be installed *a priori*.
 On Unix systems, the libraries needed for `rgdal` and `rgeos` are criptically named.
 Google 'install rgdal unix'.

 # Installation